Every chinchilla owner knows this.

 For the most part, chinchillas are extremely easy to take care of, but if there is one thing to always monitor and keep tabs on, it’s certainly chewing.

-Shelves and Other Common Plastic Items to Avoid
+Shelves And Other Common Plastic Items To Avoid

 The last item on my agenda to cover today is the shelves you place inside of your chinchilla cage.

-They are easy to cut yourself and attach, save you money, and keep your chinchilla safe.
+Stick to cheaper wood shelves for your chinchilla.
+They are easy to cut yourself and attach to the cage.
+This saves you money and keeps your chinchilla safe.